North Kensington area guide

-George Baskerville is the Sales Manager of the North Kensington office of Marsh & Parsons, one of the longest established estate agents in North Kensington.
-The office sells and lets flats and houses in areas spanning North Kensington, Notting Hill, Kensal Rise, Kensal Green and the Queens Park Estate.
-George believes it is diversity that makes his patch so popular with house-hunters.
+Jay Badiani is the Sales Manager of the North Kensington office of Marsh & Parsons, one of the longest established estate agents in North Kensington.
+The office sells and lets flats and houses in areas spanning North Kensington, Notting Hill, Kensal Rise, Kensal Green and the Queen's Park Estate.
+Jay believes it is diversity that makes his patch so popular with house-hunters.
 "The area has a fantastic variety of life," he says.
 "We are so close to all the action in Notting Hill and it's a very lively urban area, with the market on Portobello Road, and excellent places to eat on Golborne Road."

 North Kensington's reputation as a bohemian haunt for fashionistas, media types and songwriters remains: Jimi Hendrix wrote Purple Haze at 167 Westbourne Grove, which was then painted purple.
 As such, "the area attracts a lot of people moving out from Kensington and Holland Park looking for a bit more house for their money.
 There are a lot of people in the arts and media living here, but it is becoming increasingly popular with people from the City too."